 Invisible Biting Mites and Black Mold

-I didn’t believe it at first.
-Then I read a blog in which the author described finding toxic mould in her humidifier, and I thought, "But I don’t have a humidifier, or even air conditioning!
+I didn’t believe it at first, then I read an article in which the author described finding toxic mould in her humidifier, and I thought, "But I don’t have a humidifier, or even air conditioning!
 My house seems dry as a bone."
 But as the various remedies and daily bleachings/launderings had no effect, I thought it might be worthwhile having a hunt.
 And lo, on the bottom of the fridge (which has a dodgy door that doesn’t always shut properly) was a layer of black/dark green mould.

-My symptoms started in April (we’re in France so that’s the start of the warmer weather): tiny, pinprick sensations while in different areas around the house.
-In our bed and on sofas there was dust that felt like itching powder.
-I also felt these unnerving crawling sensations on my bum whenever I sat on the sofa or on upholstered/wooden/rattan chairs, or on my back while in bed at night.
+My symptoms started in April (we’re in France so that’s the start of the warmer weather): tiny, pinprick sensations felt in different areas around the house.
+In our bed and on sofas, there was dust that felt like itching powder.
+I also felt these unnerving crawling sensations on my bum whenever I sat on the sofa or on chairs, and on my back in bed at night.

-At first the crawling and bites were the worst part.
-But in late September, after I had blitzed the house in a bleach-cleaning frenzy (it was also around the time the weather got cooler and drier), I felt invisible, midge-like things flying at my face at night.
+At first, the crawling and bites were the worst part, but in late September, after I had blitzed the house in a bleach-cleaning frenzy (it was also around the time the weather got cooler and drier), I felt invisible, midge-like things flying at my face at night.
 It was difficult to sleep.
-My young kids would wake up, unsettled by the itching, and I’d lie awake for the rest of the night, my mind reeling and roiling, feeling like I was under attack by thousands of miniscule dust-like insects, some flying, some crawling.
+My young kids would wake up, unsettled by the itching, and I’d lie awake for the rest of the night, my mind reeling and roiling, feeling like I was under attack by thousands of minuscule dust-like insects, some flying, some crawling.

 My car became infested, and also my chair at work.
-At the height of the affliction, I would feel crawling sensations in my trousers, as well as on my face and hair, and once something flying into my eyes.
+At the height of the affliction, I would feel crawling sensations in my trousers and on my face and hair, and I also felt things flying into my eyes.

 There was definitely something physical there.
-I remember the occasional colleague swatting at their face when they came to talk to me, or blinking something out of their eye all of a sudden.
-But whatever it was, it was nearly impossible to make out.
+I remember the occasional colleague swatting at their face when they came to talk to me, or suddenly blinking something out of their eye.
+But whatever it was, it was not visible.
 I did notice the odd tiny hair or particle of dust floating off me with more propulsion than you’d expect from a bit of hair or dust.
 It was usually in the corner of my vision, and would sort of ping off lazily and float away.

 Anyway, long story short: After almost seven months, we located the mould, cleaned it off with vinegar, and that night, for the first time in ages, my family and I all slept through until morning.
-Not a whimper from the dogs, who usually yelped and barked between 2 a.m. and 5 a.m. (when the spores and fungus-eating mites were most active).
-I lay in my bed, just somehow knowing that it was over, that I wasn’t going to feel any more symptoms.
+Not a whimper from the dogs, who usually yelped and barked between 2 a.m. and 5 a.m. when the spores and fungus-eating mites were most active.

 Getting Rid of Mold in My Home